jmbegleiter/TCM-final-project/README.md

         if answer == 'yes':
             try:
                 yourrecipe = recipeData['recipes'][0]['sourceUrl']
-                print('Here is a link to your recipe:') pprint.pprint(yourrecipe)
+                print('Here is a link to your recipe:')                             #provides link to recipe pprint.pprint(yourrecipe)
                 #pprint.pprint(recipeData['recipes'][0]['sourceUrl'])

-                print('This is a summary of the recipe:') pprint.pprint(recipeData['recipes'][0]['summary'])
+                print('This is a summary of the recipe:')                           #provides summary of recipe pprint.pprint(recipeData['recipes'][0]['summary'])

-                print('These are the instructions for the recipe:') pprint.pprint(recipeData['recipes'][0]['instructions'])
+                print('These are the instructions for the recipe:')                 #provides recipe instructions pprint.pprint(recipeData['recipes'][0]['instructions'])
             except IndexError:
                 errormessage = "Sorry, we do not have a recipe for that holiday." print(errormessage)

-                print('Would you like a random recipe?')
-                randomanswer = input()
+                print('Would you like a random recipe?')        #if no recipe for holiday, option to receive random recipe randomanswer = input()
                 if answer == 'yes':
                     print('Here is a link to your recipe:')